xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.LINK.INFO**(**link\_text, type\_num**, type\_of\_link, reference)

-Link\_text    is the path of the link as displayed in the Links dialog box, which appears when you choose the Links command from the Edit menu.
+Link\_text&nbsp;&nbsp;&nbsp;&nbsp;is the path of the link as displayed in the Links dialog box, which appears when you choose the Links command from the Edit menu.
 The path to the file you wish to return DDE information on must be surrounded by single quotes.

-Type\_num    is a number that specifies what type of information about the currently selected link to return.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies what type of information about the currently selected link to return.
 Type\_num 2 applies only to publishers and subscribers in Microsoft Excel for the Macintosh.

 |               |                                                                                                                |
 | ------------- | -------------------------------------------------------------------------------------------------------------- |